Kiro705/pixabay-search/README.md

-# Pocket Astronomer
+# Pixabay Search
-#### Space image search and library in your pocket!

-Designed to provide a quick and light-weight way to search NASA's image API from your phone.
-Built in expo and using the react-native framework.

-Learn all about space from the comfort of your phone!
+#### Over 1300000 high quality images, now on your phone!

+Built to search Pixabay's image database using React-Native and Redux for state management.